Tree propagation is a fascinating and rewarding activity. Today, we will look at the easiest way to propagate a magnolia.

 When to take cuttings?

-As for the weather, give preference to humid cloudy weather with rain on the eve.
+The best time to take cuttings from a magnolia is early spring.
+Give preference to humid, cloudy weather with rain on the eve.
 This will allow the cuttings to have plenty of water in their tissues.
-For the same reason, take cuttings early in the morning, but not in the afternoon or evening.

 How to take cuttings?

 Use sharp pruning shears to take cuttings.
 Disinfect them with alcohol beforehand.
+The cuttings should be about 6 inches long.

 How to root?

+Fill the pots with sterile potting soil.
+Use only good quality potting soil free of pathogens.
 The potting soil should be slightly moist before you put the cuttings in.
 Use a thin stick to make one hole in the soil in each pot.

 Insert the cutting into the pot to a depth of at least 2 inches.
 Then lightly compact the soil around the cutting with your fingers.
 Water the soil to make it wet.
 The excess water should come out through the holes in the bottom of the pot.